 “Auto enhanced credit score?”, you will ask.
-Yes, it might be news to many of you to find out that there is a auto enhanced credit score generated to find out your “auto loan worthiness” is different from FICO score.
+Yes, it might be news to many of you to find out that there is an auto enhanced credit score generated to find out your “auto loan worthiness” is different from the FICO score.
 Quite often we get calls or emails from clients that are looking to get tradelines for the purpose of getting approved for an auto loan.
 We recently wrote about the many different credit scores available.
 Here, we will discuss your auto enhanced FICO score, or any auto enhanced score for that matter (such as the widely used Beacon auto enhanced score).

 Before we talk about your auto enhanced credit score, let’s back up for a second…